keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 ### Using the Ruby Interpreter on the Command Line

 Sometimes a good solution is to combine Ruby and shell scripting on the same command line.
-Here's an example, using an intermediate environment variable to simplify the logic (an excerpt of the color output follows the code):
+Here's an example, using an intermediate environment variable to simplify the logic (an excerpt of the output follows the code):

 ```
 ➜  ~   export JSON_TEXT=`curl https://api.exchangeratesapi.io/latest`